enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 # System Architecture

-While the previous chapter provided a conceptual overview of the system and its data flow, this section presents the technical implementation of the developed architecture.
-It introduces all core components of the system and explains how they interact within the cloud-based infrastructure.
+While the previous chapter provided a conceptual overview of the system and its data flow, this section presents the technical aspects of the system.
+It introduces all core components of the infrastructure and explains how they interact within the cloud-based infrastructure.
 The aim is to offer a comprehensive overview of the deployed software services and the orchestration mechanisms behind them.

 At the heart of the architecture lies a microservice-based design.
 During the course of this project, a set of lightweight, modular services was developed and deployed to realize the required functionality.
 These services communicate via clearly defined interfaces and protocols, enabling a clean separation of concerns and ensuring that each component can be developed, tested, and deployed independently.
 This approach improves maintainability, promotes scalability, and allows for flexible adaptation to future requirements or deployments.